1. 4.10.6 The button element

 The maxlength attribute is a form control maxlength attribute.

-If the textarea element has a maximum allowed value length, then the element's children must be such that the length of the value of the element's descendant text content with newlines normalized is equal to or less than the element's maximum allowed value length.
+If the textarea element has a maximum allowed value length, then the element's children must be such that the length of the value of the element's descendant text content with newlines normalized is less than or equal to the element's maximum allowed value length.

 The minlength attribute is a form control minlength attribute.